-The Company's financial instruments are reported in the statement of financial condition at fair value in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 820, Fair Value Measurements and Disclosures.
+The Company's financial instruments are recorded on a trade date basis and are reported in the statement of financial condition under securities owned at fair value in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 820, Fair Value Measurements and Disclosures.
 The estimated fair value of securities owned and securities sold are generally based on quoted market prices or dealer quotes.
 Open trade equity on futures contracts is recorded as receivables and payables to clearing organizations or customers, as appropriate.
 (See note 18 for more information related to fair value measurements.)